-Chip Stacy, AbbVie Senior Engineer of Digital Systems
+Cowritten by Alicat and Chip Stacy, AbbVie Senior Engineer of Digital Systems

-As the need for even more potent and specific pharmaceuticals grows, pharmaceutical manufacturers have turned to biologics to meet increasing needs to solve complex and currently untreatable conditions (including cancer and myriad genetic diseases).
-Biologics and biosimilars differ from conventional drugs in that they are grown in living cells, rather than manufactured using chemical processes.
+As the need for potent and specific pharmaceuticals grows, pharmaceutical manufacturers have turned to biologics to meet the increasing needs and find treatments for complex and currently untreatable conditions including cancer and myriad genetic diseases.
+Biologics and biosimilars differ from conventional small molecule drugs in that they are grown in living cells, rather than manufactured using chemical processes.
 This growth is carried out in a controlled environment known as a bioreactor.

 Bioreactors typically have feed pressures of approximately 50 Psig or less.
 Table 1 shows the flow rate error of a standard Alicat Bio-Series 10 SLPM (standard liters per minute) controller when turned down from 10 SLPM to 1 SCCM under typical conditions.

 |Desired flow rate (SLPM)